 Visiting Scholar Programme

-The School of Design at Victoria University welcomes designers/artists/educators from around the world to engage in independent research or creative activity through our Visiting Scholar Programme.
+The School of Design at Victoria University of Wellington welcomes designers/artists/educators from around the world to engage in independent research or creative activity through our Visiting Scholar Programme.

 The programme promotes international understanding through educational and cultural exchanges, and is currently seeking applicants exploring experimental and innovative approaches to studio production and academic research.